ElementsProject/lightning/doc/lightningd-config.5.md

 The operations will be bundled into a single transaction.
 The channel will remain active while awaiting splice confirmation, however you can only spend the smaller of the prior channel balance and the new one.

+* **require-confirmed-inputs**=*BOOL*

+  Require that peers use confirmed inputs for dual-funded channel opens.
+  If set to *true*, we will reject any dual-fund open request that contains unconfirmed inputs.
+Default is false.

 * **experimental-lsps-client**